phmignot/DeepBach/readme.md

 The code uses python 3.6 together with [PyTorch v1.0](https://pytorch.org/) and [music21](http://web.mit.edu/music21/) libraries.

-For the original version, please checkout the [original branch](https://github.com/Ghadjeres/DeepBach) This repository contains some fixes from the original code (version of October 2017).
+For the original version, please checkout this [GitHub repository](https://github.com/Ghadjeres/DeepBach).

+This repository contains some fixes from the original code (version of October 2017).